dudung/notes/content/posts/25/d/04-tasklist-shortcode.md

 {{< /tasklist >}}

 The status at lower right corner of each task can have value of 0 (not started), 1 (in progress), 2 (completed), where daily note should have 2 by the end of the day when it is created.

+For simplicity, updates show how many times a task has been further processed, with each consecutive processing separated by at least half a day.

 ## shortcode